anishrana2001/Openshift/RHCE/V-9.0/02 Create a Yum repo.md

+---
+## If you are using Redhat Lab, then follow below steps.
+## If you are using your own Lab, then see the steps at the end of this page.
+---

 ### Question: You need to create a yum repo file with the help of Ansible on all the nodes.
 Playbook name must be `yum-repo.yaml` under `/home/student/ansible/` directory.